 They are inspected weekly.

-If you would like to report a damaged or missing lifebelt please contact us.
+If you would like to report a damaged or missing lifebelt please contact the Lake Wardens.

 The six nautical mph speed limit zones apply to all craft and the 10 nautical mph applies to powered craft.